 I’m not a big fan of cabbage except for when it’s used for science!
 Food science is super cool and is awesome for kids.
-This isn’t the sweetest smelling science experiment we have done, but once you get past the smell this cabbage science experiment is fascinating.
-Amazing chemistry for kids with a simple food.
-So over here we say, don’t stop playing (learning) with your food!
+This isn’t the sweetest-smelling science experiment we have done, but once you get past the smell this cabbage science experiment is fascinating chemistry.
+Find out how to test pH with red cabbage!

 In this experiment, kids learn how cabbage can be used to test liquids of varying acid levels.
-Depending on the pH of the liquid, the cabbage turns various shades of pink, purple, or green!
+Depending on the pH of the liquid, the cabbage turns shades of pink, purple, or green!
 It’s incredibly cool to watch, and the kids love it!
-It’s a MUST try for a classic science experiment.

-This makes a great elementary age science activity (and up!), but adult supervision and assistance is still required!
+This makes a great middle school and elementary age science activity (and up!), but adult supervision and assistance are still required!

 Grab a head or two of red cabbage and let’s get started!
 Even if your kids swear they hate cabbage, they will be loving it (at least for science sake) after this awesome cabbage chemistry experiment.

 - Several jars or small containers